rwzaki/LogoDesignRequestForm/README.md

 To view the form click [this link](http://logorequestform.epizy.com/).

-NOTE: The form is just a static page.
-It is just to showcase whatever projects I worked on.
-Hopefully it will be enhanced later on for **mobile screens**.
+NOTE: The form is still not responsive with mobile screens.
+Mainly, at the moment the form is justa static webpage to showcase whatever tasks I worked on.
+Hopefully it will be enhanced later on.